jeppeman/GloballyDynamic/README.md

 Compatibility
 ---
-Compatible with Android Studio 3.5 and 3.6 as well as the Android Gradle Plugin 3.5 and 3.6 (support for 4 is coming soon)
+Compatible with Android Studio 3.5 and above as well as the Android Gradle Plugin 3.5 and above

 Limitations
 ---